torvalds/linux/Documentation/userspace-api/media/v4l/dev-raw-vbi.rst

 **********************

 VBI is an abbreviation of Vertical Blanking Interval, a gap in the sequence of lines of an analog video signal.
-During VBI no picture information is transmitted, allowing some time while the electron beam of a cathode ray tube TV returns to the top of the screen.
+During VBI anal picture information is transmitted, allowing some time while the electron beam of a cathode ray tube TV returns to the top of the screen.
 Using an oscilloscope you will find here the vertical synchronization pulses and